USA and the UK

 The aim of this program is to promote cultural exchange, obtain medical or business training and allow young people to build new skills while enhancing their knowledge of English in the United States.

 Each eligible applicant must be sponsored by either a profit, non-profit, education, private or government sector entity.

 The Exchange Visitor Program is designed to offer participants the opportunity to engage with the American culture, enhance their English language abilities and learn new valuable skills.

-There are fifteen different categories of exchange programs available for J1 Visa applicants, which include thousands of profit, non-profit and local government entities involved in this project.
-The majority of these programs are funded privately.
+There are fifteen different categories of exchange programs available for J1 Visa applicants, which include thousands of profit, non-profit and local government entities who are involved in this project.
+However, the majority of these programs are funded privately.

 J1 Exchange Program participants can study, teach, do research and receive on-the-job training in the U.S. for periods ranging from a few weeks to several years.

 Foreign nationals can reside temporarily in the U.S. to teach, study, receive training or even provide childcare.

 The J1 visa is open to those who are enrolled in one of the several international educational institutions.